api-platform/docs/core/graphql.md

 As you can see, it's possible to define your own arguments for your custom queries.
 They are following the GraphQL type system.
 If you don't define the `args` property, it will be the default ones (for example `id` for an item).
+You can also use the `extraArgs` property if you want to add more arguments than the generated ones.

 If you don't want API Platform to retrieve the item for you, disable the `read` stage like in `withDefaultArgsNotRetrievedQuery`.
 Some other stages [can be disabled](#disabling-resolver-stages).